 Tickets please: you are about to travel on the TranzAlpine, one of the planet’s greatest train trips.
-Running from Christchurch to Greymouth, and slicing through the Southern Alps, this is a train journey you will never fall asleep on, surrounded as you are by dramatic scenery.
+Running from Christchurch to Greymouth, and slicing through the Southern Alps, this is a train journey you will never fall asleep on, surrounded as you are by surreal surroundings.
 After your train ride take a few breaths, because the excitement is far from over.
-You’ll drive to Franz Josef and explore the glacier.
-To get the ultimate view, swoop across both the Franz Josef and Fox Glacier snowfields by helicopter.
+You’ll drive to Franz Josef to explore the glacier.

-It may feel like it’s passed by in a flash but you’ll have spent almost three weeks exploring New Zealand and it’s time to return to the UK now.
-Take home with you wonderful memories of icy glaciers, snowy mountain peaks and jet boat adventures as well as new-found understanding of Maori culture.
+While these two weeks may have passed in a flash of fun and adventure, you’ll have so many memories.
+Take home with you the wonderful scenes of icy glaciers, snowy peaks and jet-boat adventures, as well as new-found understanding of Maori culture.